rocky112358/rocky112358.github.io/index.md

 Majoring Computer Science Engineering
 Minoring Human Factors Engineering

-Currently: Looking for a job for alternative military service in South Korea (taking a temporary leave of absence)
+Currently: Looking for a job for alternative military service in South Korea (taking a temporary leave of absence from school)

 # Links